sigstore/TSC/README.md

 The sigstore Technical Advisory Council is responsible for technical oversight of sigstore's projects.

-The TSC will be responsible for all aspects of oversight relating to the Project:
+The TAC will be responsible for all aspects of oversight relating to the Project:

 * Coordinating the technical direction of the Project;
 * Approving project or system proposals (including, but not limited to, incubation,